• Home

 4. Native Hawaiian Health Scholarship Program (NHHSP)

-The Native Hawaiian Health Scholarship Program (NHHSP) is a federally funded, scholar-centered, support service-oriented scholarship program for Native Hawaiian college students interested in serving their Native Hawaiian community as primary health care professionals.
+The NHHSP is a federally funded, scholar-centered scholarship program for Native Hawaiian students in health professions programs who are committed to serving their Native Hawaiian community as primary health care professionals.
+The program has awarded over 350 scholarships since its establishment in 1991.

 Eligibility requirements:

-1. Be of Native Hawaiian ancestry (verified by birth certificate)
+1. Native Hawaiian ancestry, verified by birth certificate

-4. Be willing to relocate anywhere within the state of Hawai`i to fulfill your service obligation
+3. Willingness to relocate within the State of Hawai’i post-graduation to fulfill service obligation

-The primary purposes and objectives of the Pacific Islander Festival Association are to promote charitable and educational projects for the benefit of everyone, to provide educational and cultural resources to everyone, and to actively participate in the promotion and perpetuation of the traditional cultures, ancient historical data, languages, attitudes and values of the Indigenous People of Melanesia, Micronesia and Polynesia.
+The primary purposes and objectives of the Pacific Islander Festival Association are to promote charitable and educational projects, provide educational and cultural resources, and actively participate in the promotion and perpetuation of the cultures of the Indigenous People of Melanesia, Micronesia, and Polynesia.
+PIFA hosts the largest Pacific Islander festival in the continental United States, held annually at Ski Beach, Mission Bay in San Diego (2026 dates: September 26–27).

 1. College Academics